pauldzy/DZ_DBA/README.md

 ```
 The results will show each table in the schema with the following additional information:
 * **category_type1** - A basic category explaining the role of the table either as a simple table, a georaster or rdt table, a topology or network component table, a table of vector spatial data (SDO_GEOMETRY or SDE.ST_GEOMETRY), or a domain index table.
 * **category_type2** - The category of the parent object.
-For domain index tables this references the type of spatial data the index supports (MDSYS>SDO_GEOMETRY or MDSYS.ST_GEOMETRY or SDE.ST_GEOMETRY).
+For domain index tables this references the type of spatial data the index supports (MDSYS.SDO_GEOMETRY or MDSYS.ST_GEOMETRY or SDE.ST_GEOMETRY).
 Useful for grouping the results by storage type.
 * **category_type3** - A more generic division of a resource into either RASTER, TOPOLOGY, NETWORK, FEATURE CLASS, ORACLE TEXT or TABLE categories.
-* **parent_owner** - the parent object the resource is a part of.
+* **parent_owner** - the owner of the parent object the resource is a part of.
 * **parent_table_name** - the parent object the resource is part of.
 Note in the case of topologies and network data models this name is the name of the dataset and thus does not exist as an actual table in the schema.
 * **item_size_bytes** - the size in bytes of the resource *(includes size of all nondomain indexes and lobs).